iskendria-pub/iskendria/README.md

 * descriptionHash.
 * descriptionFormat (see AX-1030).
 * List of EditorInfo.
-* List of reviewable manuscripts.
-* List of published unassigned manuscripts.
-* List of volumes.

 AX-2010: An EditorInfo has properties Person and EditorState.
 The editor state can be ACCEPTED or PROPOSED.
 These states allow the editors of a journal to resign and to assign colleagues, while each added editor should have both her own signature and the signature of an existing editor.